SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 df
 ```

-# Observation of the Benchmarking Result
+# Observation of the Parameter Search Result

-Let us check benchmark results, we did in the last section, when varying the multipliers and look for a
+Let us check the parameter search results.
-"better" solution.

-Apply `evaluation` for `experiment` and we can calculate various evaluation index.
+Apply `evaluation` for `experiment` and we can calculate various evaluation metrics.

 ```python
 evaluation = jb.Evaluation()